TKJElectronics/BalanduinoProcessingApp/howto_linux.md

-To use the app with Linux you will first need to figure out the Bluetooth address of the Balanduino by running the following command:
+To use the app with Linux via Bluetooth you will first need to figure out the Bluetooth address of the Balanduino by running the following command:

 ```
 $ hcitool scan